Break the Silence has embedded a culture of continuous improvement within the charity and we strive to improve in all aspects of our work.

 Funding from Peoples Health Trust through money raised by Health Engage through The Health Lottery for our Resonate Project will enable the provision of a weekly therapeutic music group for 24 months.
 Survivors can learn and practice the harpsicle, interact with others, learn to develop healthy relationships, increase their social interaction and reducing feelings of loneliness and isolation, build their confidence and increase self-esteem.
 The harpsicle promotes physical and emotional healing properties with harp therapy participants in other studies reporting increased relaxation, improvement in sleep, decreased pain and anxiety, stabilisation of vital signs, and improvement in mood.

-Funding from the Peoples Postcode Trust for our Health in Mind Project enables a weekly group for a 12 month period to provide enjoyable and interactive group sessions with a focus on developing healthy living behaviours and healthier lifestyle choices in order to improve long-term physical and psychological health.
+Funding from the People’s Postcode Trust for our Health in Mind Project enabled a weekly group for a 12 month period to provide enjoyable and interactive group sessions with a focus on developing healthy living behaviours and healthier lifestyle choices in order to improve long-term physical and psychological health.
+The Health in Mind Group met for the last time in December 2017 but was an excellent weekly group which had considerable impact for participants and we thank People’s Postcode Trust for supporting us.

 Scottish Government/Survivor Innovation Fund